faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/index.rst

     E. Frisk, A. Bregon, J. Åslund, M. Krysander, B. Pulido, and G. Biswas. "*Diagnosability analysis considering causal interpretations for differential constraints*" (https://doi.org/10.1109/TSMCA.2012.2189877).
 Systems, Man and Cybernetics, Part A: Systems and Humans, IEEE Transactions on, 42(5):1216-1229, 2012.

-See also the references in the toolbox documentation https://faultdiagnosistoolbox.github.io/references/.
+See also additional references at https://faultdiagnosistoolbox.github.io/references/.

 .. raw:: html